rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

 As we did in the [Animations](/software-engineering-lab/notes/animations/#animations) lesson, we first calculate distances based on the time that has passed between frames.
 This time we also have a rotation distance calculated as the size of the rotation angle in radians.

-<input type="checkbox" class="checkbox inline"> Next, add code for handling translations in the global context to the `update` method.
+<input type="checkbox" class="checkbox inline"> Next, add code to the `update` method for handling translations in the global context.

 ```python
         # global translations